 The advice is pretty much the same.
 How to negotiate a successful Agreement of Purchase and Sale is to be fair and reasonable.

 There's an old adage that the first offer is often the best offer.
 Many a time, I've been met with situations when homeowners have regretted refusing or wished they'd been more reasonable with the first offer they'd been presented.
 Later, they had to reduce their asking price to an amount actually below that first offered price.
 Hey - it happens.

 I believe this is not how to successfully negotiate an offer.
 I guess they think they're protecting their sellers from the big, bad buyer agent bully and their mysterious pressure tactics.
+Or they don't want to waste their precious time.
 Whatever their faulty reasoning, I feel they're actually doing their seller a serious disservice.